 A downloadable tool for Windows and Linux

-Material Maker is a simple procedural materials generation tool, based on the Godot Engine.
+Material Maker is a simple procedural materials authoring tool, based on the Godot Engine.
 Materials are defined as graphs where nodes create or transform textures, and can be exported for the Godot, Unity and Unreal game engines.

 Most nodes are defined as GLSL shaders, and when connecting them, Material Maker will generate combined shaders (instead of rendering an image for each node).
-It is also possible to create new nodes either by combining and grouping existing nodes, or by writing your own GLSL generators.
+It is also possible to create new nodes either by combining and grouping existing nodes, or by writing your own GLSL shaders.

 Material Maker also has its own subreddit, and this is where you can ask (and answer) questions and share the awesome materials you created!

 - A simple engine that defines a very small set of node types (shaders, buffers, node groups, image, text, switch) that can be connected to describe procedural textures.
 The engine does not generate an image for each node, but combines shaders until it reaches a buffer node or the target Material node (textures described as combined shaders are resolution independant).